jt0dd/introvert/README.md

 ### Downside

 By overwriting the hooked DLLs with unhooked ones, the Disabling approach takes an invasive measure.
 While provenly effective against a wide array of security products, a defender would only need inspect the DLLs at run-time to notice the hook removal and alert on the anomaly.
 In other words, the down-side is that this approach will only work until defenders patch their tools to address it.
+Additionally, this approach requires the attacker to trust the defender's DLLs on disk.
+While it is true that Windows protects files in the system folder from modification, a driver can be leveraged to [observe](https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/filter-manager-concepts) and redirect any file reads of the unhooked DLLs to retrieve hooked copies in an alternate location instead.

 ### Upside